utsavkarkee/photosync/mobile/README.md

 - Models: In Immich, Models are like the app's blueprint—they're essential for organizing and using information.
 Imagine them as containers that hold data the app needs to function.
 They also handle basic rules and logic for managing and interacting with this data across the app.

-- Providers (Riverpod): Providers in Immich are a bit like traffic managers.
+- Providers (Riverpod): Providers in Photosync are a bit like traffic managers.
 They help different parts of the app communicate and share information effectively.
 They ensure that the right data gets to the right places at the right time.
 These providers use Riverpod, a tool that helps with managing and organizing how the app's information flows.
 Everything related to the state goes here.

 - Services: Services are the helpful behind-the-scenes workers in Immich.
 They handle important tasks like handling network requests or managing other essential functions.
 These services work independently and focus on supporting the app's main functionalities.